clp90/imprinting_analysis/README.md

 `MarkDuplicates.jar` from the picard-tools suite (Copyright (c) 2017 Broad Institute) is also required, but is provided in this repository (version 1.121 downloaded Oct.
 2, 2015) for convenience.
 The picard-tools suite is licensed under the MIT license.

 ### Testing Installation
-The script `run_tests.sh` included in this repository checks that all required dependencies are installed, and performs small test runs to check that everything is working properly.
-Change directory to the location where this repository's folder was installed (which should contain `run_tests.sh`, `make_metagenome.py`, `rna_seq_map.sh`, `call_imprinting.sh` and `get_homology.py`), and run:
+The script `run_tests.sh` included in this repository checks that all required dependencies are installed, and performs small test runs to check that everything is working properly. `cd` to the location where this repository's folder was installed (which should contain `run_tests.sh`, `make_metagenome.py`, `rna_seq_map.sh`, `call_imprinting.sh` and `get_homology.py`), and run:

 ```
 ./run_tests.sh
 ```
-If this run completes without any errors, all tools in this repository should be ready for use.
+If this run completes without any errors, all scripts in this repository should be ready for use.
 See below for some examples.

 ## Examples
 ### Starting from raw RNA-seq data: